sumghai/SDHI_ServiceModuleSystem/GameData/SDHI/Service Module System/SDHI_SMS_README.txt

 ===Supported Third-Party Addons===

- - Deadly Reentry Continued (NathanKell / Starwaster) - if installed, the SDHI Heat Shield will protect the Mk1-2 Pod from the heat and stresses of atmospheric reentry; most other Service Module components will also consistently be burned up when deorbited
+ - Deadly Reentry Continued (Starwaster) - if installed, the SDHI Heat Shield will protect the Mk1-2 Pod from the heat and stresses of atmospheric reentry; most other Service Module components will also consistently be burned up when deorbited

  - Ferram Aerospace Research (ferram4) - if installed, the Boost Protective Cover and Service Module Fairings will properly shield other components from aerodynamic stresses experienced during launch, reducing drag and making your rockets more efficient at getting into orbit

- - HotRockets!
-(Nazari1382) - if installed, the LV-909 variant included in the Service Module pack will display improved particle effects in its exhaust

- - Klockheed Martian Special Parts (dtobi / raidernick), for self-inflating floation collar functionality

- - Ship Manifest (Papa_Joe) and Connected Living Spaces API (codepoet) - if installed, crew can be transferred between vessels that use the parachute-equipped docking ports included in the Service Module pack
+ - Ship Manifest and Connected Living Spaces API (Papa_Joe) - if installed, crew transfer will be realistically limited to through the parachute-equipped docking ports

  - TAC Life Support (TaranisElsu) - if installed, will add a total of Kerbin eight day's worth of life support provisions to the Mk1-2 Pod and Service Module, plus Carbon Extractors and Water Filters